Sonic the Hedgehog (character): Print media

 Sonic's first comic appearance was in a promotional comic printed in Disney Adventures magazine (and also given away as a free pull-out with a copy of Mean Machines magazine), which established a backstory for the character involving the origin of his color and abilities and the transformation of kindly scientist Dr. Ovi Kintobor into the evil Dr. Ivo Robotnik.
 Numerous British publications, including "Sega handbook" Stay Sonic (1993), four novels published by Virgin Books (1993–1994) and the comic book Sonic the Comic (1993–2001), published by Fleetway Publications/Egmont Publishing, used this premise as their basis.

 The American comics published by Archie Comics, Sonic the Hedgehog (1993–2017), Sonic X (2005–2008), and Sonic Universe (2009–2017) are based on the settings established by earlier animated TV series, the ABC "SatAM" cartoon, the Sonic X anime, and an expansion to the series, respectively.
 The former series is currently the second longest-running licensed comic series in the history of American comic books, second only to Marvel's Conan series (first issue released in 1970).

 In France two comic books named "Sonic Adventures" were published by Sirène in 1994.
 Guinness World Records recognized Sonic comic as the longest-running comic based on a game.
 Archie Comics also released a twelve part crossover with Mega Man beginning in 2013.
 The Archie comics were later succeeded by a new comic series by IDW Publishing in 2018, which is currently ongoing.

 Sonic has also been featured in two different manga.
 One series was simply called Sonic the Hedgehog, and featured a story about a normal hedgehog boy named Nicky who can change into Sonic.
 The other series was a compilation of short stories and was separated into two volumes, the first being called Dash and Spin, and the other called Super Fast Sonic!!.

+In 2025, Sonic was featured in the crossover miniseries DC X Sonic the Hedgehog, in which he and his friends team up with the Justice League to stop Darkseid from harnessing the Chaos Emeralds and using their power to conquer the multiverse. primarily pairs up with the Flash, although they initially and typically debated on whose of them is the fastest.